Overview

 Writing & editing:

-Editing and writing skills coaching: I provide specialised academic editing, research skills coaching, and manuscript development services.
+Skills coaching: I provide specialised academic editing, research skills coaching, and manuscript development services.
 My experience editing books, mentoring academic and non-academic researchers, and editing for academic and generalised publications positions me well for writing support services.

-Digital Communication: I offer digital communication skills including website development, blog editing, and social media marketing.
+Digital communication: I offer digital communication skills including website development, blog editing, and social media marketing.
 My role as Global Communications Lead for the UCL-based GRRIPP project (£4.7m 2018-2024) demonstrates my global digital communication experience.

 CV highlights